LizzyParkerPannell/Untargeted_metabolomics_workflow/content/04_Data-preprocessing/04_Processing-DIMS.en.md

 ### Baseline correction , normalization and peak picking

 To pre-process the data, click on the icon with two cogs.

-Click the double green down arrow icon to select all of your “Labels” (treatment groups) Use the information in Gibb & Strimmer (2012) to decide your settings but select MQ to use MALDIquant, for details on MALDIquant, see the R documentation and manual
+Click the double green down arrow icon to select all of your “Labels” (treatment groups)

+Use the information in [Gibb & Strimmer 2012](https://doi.org/10.1093/bioinformatics/bts447) [^1] to decide your settings but select MQ to use MALDIquant, for details on MALDIquant, see the [R documentation and manual](https://www.rdocumentation.org/packages/MALDIquant/versions/1.22)

 Tick the box to “Keep original data”

 Click “OK”

 You will now have a peak list for each technical replicate.

 ---